-- 2. As used in this section, "caregiver" means a person who is: - a. the paid agent or employee of: - a.
+- 2. As used in this section, "caregiver" means a person who is: a. the paid agent or employee of: - a.
 (1) an assisted living center, - b.
 (2) a nursing facility, specialized facility, or residential care home as such terms are defined in Section 1-1902 of Title 63 of the Oklahoma Statutes this title, - e.
-(3) an adult day care center as such term is defined in Section 1-872 of Title 63 of the Oklahoma Statutes this title, - $\frac{d.}{(4)}$ a home health or home care agency, or - e.
-(5) the Department of Human Services, in its capacity as an operator of any hospital or health care institution, or as a contractor with providers under the Personal Care Services Program, or - $\frac{\text{b.}}{\text{the CD-PASS program,}}$ but does not include a guardian, limited guardian, or conservator as such terms are defined in the Oklahoma Guardianship and Conservatorship Act.
+(3) an adult day care center as such term is defined in Section 1-872 of Title 63 of the Oklahoma but does not include a guardian, limited guardian, or conservator as such terms are defined in the Oklahoma Guardianship and Conservatorship Act.

+Statutes this title, - d.
+(4) a home health or home care agency, or - e.
+(5) the Department of Human Services, in its capacity as an operator of any hospital or health care institution, or as a contractor with providers under the Personal Care Services Program, or - b. a personal care attendant hired by a consumer under the CD-PASS program,